 Try a combo-northern lights tour

-6. Meet Santa in Lapland over Christmas
+6. Meet Santa in Finnish Lapland

 Why not look for another legendary community in the far reaches of the world: Santa’s village!
 At first glance, this idea sound more for the little ones – unless you're oddly fixated on fulfilling a childhood dream.
 But rest assured: heading up to Finnish Lapland will not disappoint the grownups either.